Mind the Gap: Lectionary Commentary

 London Calling by Ryan AndersenFMA Podcast Suggestion by Stephan Siebertfrom the Free Music Archive, CC BY-NC

-Lectionary commentary for the 1st Sunday of Christmas in Year C (2024)1 Samuel 2:21-25Hosts:Pastor Annemarie Hartner-CookPastor Rebecca TrulandMusic:
+Lectionary commentary for the 10th Sunday after Pentecost in Year C (2025)Psalm 80:3-7Hosts:Pastor Annemarie Hartner-CookPastor Rebecca TrulandMusic:

 London Calling by Ryan AndersenFMA Podcast Suggestion by Stephan Siebertfrom the Free Music Archive, CC BY-NC